alvaromorero/alvaromorero/README.md

 -->
 - 🔭 I’m currently studying a degree in computer engineering at the University of Cadiz.
 - 🌱 I’m currently learning all about the world of programming and technologies.
-- 🤔 I’m looking for help with my projects to study some subjects that aren't easy to pass.
+- 🤔 I’m looking for help with my projects to study.
-- ⚡ Fun fact: I love playing videogames with my friends and my girlfriend.